gmontamat/gentun/examples/README.md

 # gentun examples

 This directory contains examples of how to use the `gentun` package to optimize model hyperparameters.
-Be sure to download the required datasets using [the script provided](./get_datasets.sh).
+Be sure to download the required datasets using [the script provided](./get_datasets.sh) before testing these scripts.